 A genuinely interesting, engaging blog which is well promoted will yield more clicks, views and shares than one which is put together in a haphazard fashion.
 The more traffic that is driven to your website, the more opportunities to convert that traffic into leads.

 Don’t forget to connect your blog to all your social media accounts.
-Not only will a blog allow you to introduce certain talking points to your followers, but it will also drive more traffic to your website, which is exactly what you want to happen.
+Not only will a blog allow you to introduce certain talking points to your followers, but combining it with smart social media marketing will also drive more traffic to your website, which is exactly what you want to happen.

 Once you’ve done all the basics be sure to monitor comments and interact with your audience wherever possible.
 If they’ve clicked and shared once, chances are, if you post something which is of interest to them, they will click and share again.